 Oocyte Cryopreservation for Fertility Preservation in Postpubertal Female Children at Risk for Premature Ovarian Failure Due to Accelerated Follicle Loss in Turner Syndrome or Cancer Treatments, K. Oktay MD1,2,*, G. Bedoschi MD

 Pregnancy in Turner Syndrome carries high hypertensive risk

 News and Views that Matter to the Ob.Gyn.

 Valuable information on the promise and peril of pregnancy in women with Turner Syndrome

-American Society of Reproductive Medicine: Increased maternal cardiovascular mortality associated with pregnancy in women with Turner Syndrome white paper
+American Society of Reproductive Medicine: Increased maternal cardiovascular mortality associated with pregnancy in women with Turner Syndrome link

 “Alone On A Path Shared By Many”, is a New York Times article that was published depicting the poignant journey of discovery.